-For the first time at the PCIM Europe 2021, we will be focusing on a specific country: the United States.
+For the second, the PCIM Europe 2023 we will be focusing on a specific country: the United States.
 On this occasion, we asked our long-standing exhibitors operating in the US for their assessment of the US market, especially with regard to the power electronics industry.

 - For what reasons did you decide to establish a location in the US?